sceptic30/terraform-gke-cluster/README.md

 5. <ins>Nginx</ins>

 ## Usage
-First, download clone the repository, and give to install.sh and initiate.sh the appropriate permissions `chmod a+x` and generate and public-private key pair as exactly show below:
+First, download clone the repository, and give to install.sh and initiate.sh the appropriate permissions `chmod a+x` and generate and <ins>public-private key pair</ins> as exactly show below:

 ```
 git clone https://github.com/sceptic30/terraform-gke-cluster.git